omeka/omeka-s-enduser/docs/modules/inverseproperties.md

 ## Inverse Properties in action

 When adding or editing an item, select a resource template that has inverse properties.
-Then, in a property that has an inverse property,  click "Omeka resource".
-Then, click "Item" and select the item you wish to add from the drawer.
-After selecting the item, be sure to click "Select resource" at the bottom of the drawer to add the item to the metadata field.
+Then, in a property that has an inverse, click "Omeka resource".
+Then, click the resource type (such as "Item") and select the resource you wish to add from the drawer.
+After clicking on the resource's title, be sure to click the "Select resource" button at the bottom of the drawer to add the item to the metadata field.
+You can add multiple resources at once with the "Quick add" switch.

 ![Add inverse property to item.](modulesfiles/inverseProperties_add.png)